bioip/bioip.github.io/about.md

 * Git repos let others see how the results being presented change over time ("diffs" of prior commits)
 * Git based projects are readily hosted on major public platforms
 * Existing software tools let you produce websites that hosting platforms will automatically turn into websites (like this one)
+* Existing tools like Zenodo let you very easily generate a DOI for the archive.

 # Known issues